Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.9.
 Write a function that gets three integers and returns minimum 14.10.
 Write a function that gets three integers and returns median

+14.11.
+Write a function that gets length and width of a rectangle and returns area